Electric Fence Energizers—The Basics

 It’s a device that takes in electrical energy from an outside source (either a 110V outlet or a battery) and then pushes the energy out through the positive fence terminal in very brief, high-voltage, high-amperage pulses.
-The (negative) ground terminal’s purpose is to absorb any excess pulse energy back into the energizer.
+The negative ground terminal absorbs any excess pulse energy back into the energizer.

 Two basic energizer types:

 Most modern fence energizers send very brief (less than 3/10,000 of a second in duration), high-voltage pulses (usually 2,000–6,000 volts) of electrons down the conductor every 1–2 seconds.
 Though powerful enough to deter animals and poultry, pulses this brief and this infrequent almost never pose a fire risk when the conductor is near combustible material.
 There simply isn’t enough “on” time for heat to build and allow ignition to occur.